ibrahim-mosaad/anime-image-classification/README.md

 ![Dataset Samples 2](images/dataset_samples2.png)

 ## ⚙️ Model Architecture
-The model used in this project is a custom Convolutional Neural Network (CNN) composed of:
+The model used in this project is a basic CNN composed of:
-- Convolutional layers for feature extraction
+- Convolutional layers with ReLU activation for feature extraction
-- Pooling layers for spatial downsampling
+- Max pooling layers for spatial downsampling
 - Fully connected layers for classification
-- Softmax activation at the output layer
+- Output layer with 2 neurons (for binary classification example)

 The architecture is designed to balance performance and simplicity, making it suitable for learning and experimentation.